 District 17 – Mankato area

-CO Julie Siems (Faribault) attended a meeting for background
+CO Julie Siems (Faribault) reports a lot of snowmobilers in the

 District 18 – Rochester area

-CO Mitch Boyum (Rushford) reports checking coyote hunters.
-Trespass
+CO Mitch Boyum (Rushford) reports checking muzzleloader hunters.